 is the fastest way for me to transfer money from overseas or from

-another bank in the UK to my Citibank UK Account?
+another bank in the UK to my Citi UK Account?

-An electronic or SWIFT instruction is the fastest way to get funds directly into your Citibank account.
-Please advise of routing details to be provided to the remitting Bank when transferring funds from overseas to your Citibank Account in the UK.
+An electronic or SWIFT instruction is the fastest way to get funds directly into your Citi account.
+Please advise of routing details to be provided to the remitting Bank when transferring funds from overseas to your Citi Account in the UK.

 is the deadline (time) I need to submit by to guarantee the funds